Jolaboy/C-Sharp-Projects/README.md

-# Basic C# Projects Hub | Beginner to Intermediate
+# FullStack Web Application Hub | Beginner to Advanced
-A curated collection of self-contained C# projects designed to solidify your programming fundamentals, OOP mastery, and application development skills.
+A curated collection of FullStack projects designed to solidify your programming fundamentals, OOP mastery, and application development skills.

 ## Table of Contents
 About the Repository